WildernessLabs/Documentation/docs/Hardware/Fundamentals/Introduction_to_Hardware_Design/Printed_Circuit_Boards_(PCBs)/index.md

 ### (Plated) Through-Hole (PTH)

-Through-Hole means that the components have leads that are placed thorugh holes in the PCB and then soldered on the back:
+Through-Hole means that the components have leads that are placed through holes in the PCB and then soldered on the back:

 [TODO: Need image of PTH]